vonqo/devola-et-blmd/README.md

 Real time music visualization piece for Even Tide and BLMD performance for Playtime 2022 Music Festival.

+This repository is a part of [ColorNoteCode](https://github.com/PunkOwl/gestalt) project

 ## Licence
 - Mozilla Public License v2. vonqo